News and Notes from the Makers of Nexus | Sonatype Blog

 I can understand the first statement.
 People usually think "they are not big enough" for a repository manager when they haven't understood that running a repository manager yields benefits regardless of scale.

-"Look, we wrote a Custom Python Repository Manager for Java"
+"Look, We Wrote a Custom Python Repository Manager for Java"

 Me: "You use Hudson or Jenkins, right?"